fbrausse/smlp/utils/poly/README.md

 usage: ./poly [-OPTS] [--] { DOMAIN EXPR | H5-NN SPEC GEN IO-BOUNDS } OP [CNST]

 Options [defaults]:
-  -a ALPHA     additional ALPHA constraints restricting candidates *and*
+  -1           use single objective from GEN instead of all H5-NN outputs [no] -a ALPHA     additional ALPHA constraints restricting candidates *and*
                counter-examples (only points in regions satsifying ALPHA are considered counter-examples to safety) [true]